golemhq/golem/README.md

 Intro
 --------------------------------------

 Golem is a test automation framework for functional tests.
-It has a Web Module (a GUI) that enables the creation of new tests in an easy an intuitive way.
-Implements the best practices in test automation such as keyworddriven, datadriven and Page Objects pattern.
+It has a web module that enables easy and intuitive test crating.
+Implements the best practices in test automation the Page Object and data parametrization.
+It can run tests in parallel, in multiple browsers and with multiple data sets.
+It comes out of the box with a detail web reports engine.

 Installation